Model Meta options¶

 >>> answer = Answer.objects.get(id=2) >>> answer.get_next_in_order() <Answer: 3> >>> answer.get_previous_in_order() <Answer: 1>

-order_with_respect_to adds an additional field/database column named _order, so be sure to handle that as you would any other change to your models if you add or change order_with_respect_to after your initial syncdb.
+order_with_respect_to adds an additional field/database column named _order, so be sure to make and apply the appropriate migrations if you add or change order_with_respect_to after your initial migrate.